 - What makes you happy?

-- Trace your hand and write 5 things you like about yourself on each finger.
+- Trace your hand and write or draw 5 things about you on each finger.

 - If you could have one superpower what would it be and why?

 - What makes you feel better when you are feeling upset?
 How can you help others who are feeling upset?

 Journaling prompts for middle school-aged children and up: